The nuance in Maslow's Hierarchy

 tendency… to become actualized in what [one] is potentially… the desire to become more and more what one is, to become everything that one is capable of becoming

-Or, in less baroque language, the need for personal growth.
+Or, in less baroque language, the need for personal growth, or perhaps self-fulfilment.

 What’s different about self actualisation is that, unlike the deficiency needs, self actualisation for Maslow couldn’t happen unless one had sufficiently met those needs lower in the hierarchy—the deficiency needs must be addressed to some level of satisfaction before one has the bandwidth to address their growth needs.

-More interestingly still is that in his later works, Maslow broke self-actualisation up into a number of different kinds of growth needs.
+More interestingly still is that in his later works, Maslow pared self actualisation back a little, splitting out a handful of other growth needs.

 Cognitive and Aesthetic needs